Looking for an easy meal or snack? Vegetable Tartines combine seasonal fresh vegetables with savory ricotta spread and a touch of honey.

 - BREAD: a crunchy crust is a must!
 We like homemade sourdough bread, Italian bread, country bread, or even a crunchy French baguette

-- CHEESE: our herbed ricotta spread is our favorite, but you can use goat cheese, cream cheese, or Boursin
+- CHEESE: our herbed ricotta spread is our favorite, but you can also use goat cheese, cream cheese, or Boursin cheese

 - SWEET TARTINE TOPPINGS: keep the cheese, top with strawberries, figs, peaches, or honeydew melon.
 Add a drizzle of honey or balsamic glaze